After Goodbye

 The loss of an animal companion is its own kind of grief — particular, and often lonely.
 The world does not always make space for it.
 But anyone who has loved a pet knows: the absence is everywhere.
 In the morning routine that no longer has a reason.
 In the corner of the room you still glance toward.
 In the inexplicable urge to be quieter in the house, as if not to disturb something that is no longer there.

-I was actually relieved to escape the emptiness.
+And so when the time came — I was actually relieved to escape the emptiness.

 The next day after Stanley passed, I flew to Tonga.